-Normally when particle 'dies' it is recycled as a particle.
-Starting from Babylon.js v3.2, you can create sub emitters which let you spawn a new particle system when a particle dies.
+Starting from Babylon.js v3.2, you can create sub emitters which let you spawn a new particle from an existing particle.
 Each one of these spawned sub particle systems is totally independent from the parent.

 Note: Sub emitters are NOT supported in GPU particles.